ba32107/dotnet-chrome-native-messaging/Chrome.NativeMessaging/README.md

     return JsonConvert.SerializeObject(response);
 });
 ```
-This does not make sense at all: the message handler in the listening loop only triggers when Chrome sends a message to the host, and will send the returned value back to Chrome.
+This does not make sense at all: the value you return in the message handler  is automatically sent back to Chrome, as a reply to the received message.
 You don't have to (and should not) invoke `host.Send` yourself in the message handler.

-The correct way to use the `Send` methods is to invoke them outside of the listening loops.
+The correct way to use the `Send` methods is to invoke them outside of the listening loops, typically in some kind of event listener.
 However, Chrome will __only__ receive those messages if there is an open connection between Chrome and the host.

 ### FAQ